hclivess/Bismuth/_FILES_DESCRIPTION.md

 Outdated block time calculator.
 Do not use.

 ## check_tx.py  (*script*)
-A Demo script that takes a transaction id as input, and sends back a json with it's status.
+A Demo script that takes a transaction id as input, and sends back a json with is status.
 Comes with a doc https://github.com/hclivess/Bismuth/blob/master/check_tx.md

 ## commands.py  (*script*)